 Gestational Diabetes Mellitus (GDM) is one of the most common complications in pregnancy.
-It can occur in around 7-10% of pregnancies.
+It can occur in around 7 - 10 percent of pregnancies.

 For information about the cause of gestational diabetes, maternal complications, fetal complications and treatment, see our Health Topic listing for Gestational Diabetes.

 ADA recognition: The Vanderbilt Diabetes Center Gestational Diabetes Education Program has been recognized by the American Diabetes Association for meeting the highest standards of care.